patternfly/patternfly-timeline/README.md

 patternfly-timeline
 ==========

-A time based / event series interactive visualization using d3.js.
+A time based/event series interactive visualization using d3.js.
 Use drag and zoom to navigate in time.

 ## Usage